phenopolis/phenopolis/README.md

 ### Installation

-Phenopolis requires a running mongo database and a running Phenotips server.
+Phenopolis requires a running mongo database, a running Phenotips server and (optionally) a running Exomiser stand-alone server.

 Clone the repository.